Simple Appetizers Your Guests Will Love!

 - 1 pinch sea salt (Celtic)

-- 1 pt strawberries (hulled and sliced, about 2 cups)
+- 1 pint strawberries (hulled and sliced, about 2 cups)

 - 1/4 cup balsamic reduction

-- Pour oil into a pan, set over a medium heat and add garlic
+- Pour oil into a pan, set over medium heat, and add garlic.

 - Fry until lightly colored, then add the herbs